sparrell/Ogres/FAQ.md

 See {fill in from FOAD} for sample implementations of some of those playbooks for evaluation purposes.

+For example, Figure 1 below is one scenario containing many CACAO interconnected playbooks.
+The four colored playbooks
+are all playbooks making use of posture attributes:
+- Green SBOM Status
+   + The CACAO playbook is {fillinhere} and a sample implementation is {fillinhere} and the interaction with PACE is shown in Figure 2 below
+- Blue VEX Status
+   +
+- Purple Product Status
+   +
+- Not_Affected_Flags
+   +

 For example, the {fill in} CACAO playbook is the {which part - color it?} segment of the scenario: